SuperDragonXu/Simple-Unity-IK-Solver/README.md

 ### Method2
 Leave the boneCount as zero, add the bone that will be affected on by one into the "Bones" list.
 The boneCount will be calculated automatically when you run the game.

-Here are the exolanations of the parameters in the script:
+Here are the explanations of the parameters in the script:
 Weight: how much the IK algorithm affect the bones.
 Range between 0 to 1.
 Lazy Bones: When set to true, the end bones will be prioritized to be affected by the IK algorithm.
 For example, when you apply IK to an arm of a human character and set LazyBones true, the hand will be affected first so the spine and hips will keep as still as possible.
 Iterations: Iterations in IK loop.